Keoffor/geoip-nginx/README.md

 1. Modularize (via importable, custom config files) the custom NGINX features and directives you add.
 For example, you script can create a separate "zone file" for rate limiting.
 Then import this file into the `location` portion of the server block file

+1. Explain your reasoning for the values you chose in your rate limiter

 1. There are numerous "arm-chair" experts that have their NGINX tuning tips.
 Many of their suggestions are outdated, questionable, or just outright false because they are based on a single data-point.
-In your README address the following:
+Address the following:
     * Which "tried and true" suggestions would you recommend Graviton use to better tune NGINX for performance, scalability, and reliability?
         * Which have you implemented in your modified `nginx.conf` and server block files?
         * Which tutorials have high quality NGINX performance tuning tips?
-    * Which tutorials did you find with questionable or outdated `nginx.conf` performance suggestions?
+    * Should `gzip` compression be turned on or off?

 <!--